Disposal of unwanted medicines

 Yes.
 The Environment Agency has published a regulatory position statement, which confirms that it will not take regulatory action in relation to the denaturing of controlled drugs returned from households.

 Yes.
-PSNC agreed with DH and the NHS Confederation when the service specification was agreed, that obsolete stock that was held to fulfil NHS prescriptions could be disposed of via the NHS funded waste collections.
+PSNC agreed with DHSC and the NHS Confederation when the service specification was agreed, that obsolete stock that was held to fulfil NHS prescriptions could be disposed of via the NHS funded waste collections.
 The service specification contains the following paragraph:

 3.1.6 Waste medicines produced in the pharmacy (which were held in stock to fulfil NHS prescriptions) can be disposed of via this route, but they should be stored in separate containers from waste returned from households and individuals.
 The Special Waste Regulations 1996 (as amended) indicate that an establishment which collects special waste shall not mix different categories of waste nor mix special waste with waste which is not special waste. (see the next FAQ for updated information on separation of stock)

 Q. The waste contractor who collects waste from my pharmacy has not left me any transfer or consignment notes because he says he no longer needs to do so, is this right?

 No. A pharmacy is likely to produce both hazardous and non-hazardous medicines:

 Cytotoxic and cytostatic medicines are automatically hazardous waste.
 A list of hazardous waste is available in 07-01 Safe Management of Healthcare Waste (pages 219 -.221)